-- (1) Each of our time-charters are subject to certain termination and purchase provisions. - (2) The charterer has two options to extend the term for an additional five years each. - (3) The charterer has one option to extend the term for an additional five years. - (4) The charterer has three options to extend the term for an additional five years each. - (5) The charterer has an option to extend the term for one additional year and at the end of the charter period the charterer has an obligation to repurchase each vessel at a fixed price. - (6) The charterer has three options to extend the term for one, five and five additional years, respectively. - (7) The RasGas 3 LNG Carriers are accounted for under the equity method.

-- (8) The Exmar LNG Carriers are accounted for under the equity method. - (9) The Angola LNG Carriers are accounted for under the equity method. - (10) The MALT LNG Carriers are accounted for under the equity method. - (11) The charterer has two options to extend the term for an additional 60 days each. - (12) The charterer has two options to extend the term for 90 days and 60 days, respectively. - (13) The charterer has four options to extend the term for an additional five years each.
+(1) Each of our time-charters are subject to certain termination and purchase provisions.

+(2) The charterer has two options to extend the term for an additional five years each.

+(3) The charterer has one option to extend the term for an additional five years.

+(4) The charterer has three options to extend the term for an additional five years each.

+- (5) The charterer has an option to extend the term for one additional year and at the end of the charter period the charterer has an obligation to purchase each vessel at a fixed price. - (6) We are the lessee under capital lease arrangement and will be required to purchase the vessel after the end of the lease terms for a fixed price. - (7) The charterer has three options to extend the term for one, five and five additional years, respectively. - (8) The RasGas 3 LNG Carriers are accounted for under the equity method. - (9) The Exmar LNG Carriers are accounted for under the equity method. - (10) The Angola LNG Carriers are accounted for under the equity method. - (11) The MALT LNG Carriers are accounted for under the equity method. - (12) Please see "Item 5 Operating and Financial Review and Prospects: Management's Discussion and Analysis of Financial Condition and Results of Operations Significant Developments in 2016 and early 2017" relating to the status of this charter contract. - (13) The charterer has four options to extend the term for an additional five years each.

-The following table presents the percentage of our consolidated voyage revenues from LNG customers that accounted for more than 10% of our consolidated voyage revenues during 2015, 2014 and 2013.
+The following table presents the percentage of our consolidated voyage revenues from LNG customers that accounted for more than 10% of our consolidated voyage revenues during 2016, 2015 and 2014.

-Year Ended December 31,
+Yea Year Ended December 31,

-2015 2014 2013
+2016 2015 2014

-Ras Laffan Liquefied Natural Gas Company Ltd. 18% 17% 17%
+Ras Laffan Liquefied Natural Gas Company Ltd. 18% 18% 17%

 Shell Spain LNG S.A.U.
-(1) 12% 13% 13%
+(1) 12% 12% 13%

-The Tangguh Production Sharing Contractors 11% 11% 12%
+The Tangguh Production Sharing Contractors 11% 11% 11%

 (1) Shell Spain LNG S.A.U. acquired the charter contracts from Repsol YPF, S.A in March 2014.
-The voyage revenues in 2014 consisted of the voyage revenues from both customers relating to the same charter contract; voyage revenues in 2013 were only from Repsol YPF, S.A.
+The voyage revenues in 2014 consisted of the voyage revenues from both customers relating to the same charter contracts.